-In the U.S., DSL and cable are common internet types in urban areas while rural regions have satellite or fixed wireless options to choose from.
-There's also a wide variety for more specific markets like West Hartford with its highmedian income level ($68K+).
-In smaller cities, such as San Diego where lower-income families make up over half of total residents there isn't always enough competition among providers so you may be limited by just two companies offering 2-3 connections per address - this varies greatly depending on location though!
+In the U.S., DSL and cable are common internet types in urban areas, while rural regions have satellite or fixed wireless options.
+There's also a wide variety for more specific markets like West Hartford, with its high median income level ($68K+).
+In smaller cities, such as San Diego, where lower-income families make up over half of the total residents, there isn't always enough competition among providers, so that you may be limited by just two companies offering 2-3 connections per address - this varies.
+It greatly depends on location, though!

 How much should I expect to pay for internet in the USA?

 The price of internet access has been on the rise for quite some time now.
-With cable providers and DSL providers offering varying plans, it is important that you do your research before signing up with any one provider as they all vary from $29-$99/month!
-For those looking to get high speed fiber optic service at an affordable rate there are currently three different types; prices range between 39$ - 99$.95.
+With cable providers and DSL providers offering varying plans, you must do your research before signing up with any one provider as they all vary from $29-$99/month!
+For those looking to get high-speed fibre optic service at an affordable rate, there are currently three different types; prices range from 39$ - 99$.95.

 What internet speeds are expected in the USA?

-For those who live in the United States, cable internet plans will offer speeds between 10-1,000 Mbps; DSL with 3Mbps to 100MBps (depending on location) and fiber-optic connections that range up beyond 1GBp per second!
-For satellite customers these are 12 -100mbps.
+For those living in the United States, cable internet plans will offer speeds between 10-1,000 Mbps; DSL with 3Mbps to 100MBps (depending on location) and fibre-optic connections that range beyond 1GBp per second!
+For satellite customers, these are 12 -100mbps.

 No matter what your needs or wants, our staff is ready to help find the perfect plan for your home!(855) 210-8883